TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/endpoint-cache-tyk-classic.md

  - **Cache only these status codes** leave this blank
  - **Cache all safe requests** ensure that this is **not** selected, otherwise the responses from all endpoints for the API will be cached

+{{< img src="/img/dashboard/endpoint-designer/cache-options.png" alt="Cache Options" >}}

 ##### Step 2: Add an endpoint for the path and select the plugin
 From the **Endpoint Designer** add an endpoint that matches the path for which you want to cache responses.
 Select the **Advanced Cache** plugin.

+{{< img src="/img/dashboard/endpoint-designer/advanced-cache.png" alt="Selecting the Advanced Cache plugin for a Tyk Classic API" >}}

 ##### Step 3: Configure the Advanced Cache plugin
 Set the timeout and HTTP response codes for the endpoint.
 If you don't need to set a specific timeout for an endpoint you can leave this blank and Tyk will use the cache timeout configured at the API level.

-{{< img src="/img/dashboard/endpoint-designer/advanced-cache-config.png" alt="Endpoint cache configuration" >}}
+{{< img src="/img/dashboard/endpoint-designer/advanced-cache-config.png" alt="Endpoint cache configuration for Tyk Classic API" >}}

 {{< note success >}}
 **Note**

-Body value match caching is not currently exposed in the Dashboard UI, so it must be enabled through either the raw API editor or the Dashboard API.
+Body value match or [request selective]({{< ref "basic-config-and-security/reduce-latency/caching/advanced-cache#request-selective-cache-control" >}}) caching is not currently exposed in the Dashboard UI, so it must be configured through either the raw API editor or the Dashboard API.
 {{< /note >}}

 ##### Step 4: Save the API